hytech-racing/VCR/lib/interfaces/README.md

         - motor speed in units of rpm
         - AKA Special Signal value index 6

-- inverter electrical power data
+- inverter electrical power data (will be periodically sent from the inverter every 5ms)
     - `int32_t active_power_w`
         - electrical power (use / creation) in watts of the inverter
         - can be negative when in regen / positive when driving motor